vstppen/tumorCode-release/README.md

 `cmake .. && make -j'

-After building, the executable file will be generated in the build directory:
+After building, the executable file will be generated in the `build' directory:

 `./test'

 ### Note

-For each project, data for running `./test' will be stored in `build/result/points' and `build/result/solutions', and there are several `.ipynb' files in `build' or `build/result' directory for visualization.
+For each project, data for running './test' will be stored in 'build/result/points' and 'build/result/solutions', and there are several '.ipynb' Python files in 'build' or 'build/result' directory for visualization.